Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Appendix

 The appendices provide additional details that support and extend the main paper.
-Appendix~\ref{sec:dataset} provides more detailed datasets description used in our experiments.
-Appendix~\ref{sec:visualization} presents an intuitive illustration of the layer-wise feature space transformations and more specific cases for malicious inputs processed under Precise Shield, in comparison to the vanilla baseline.
-Appendix~\ref{sec:diss} provides a more in-depth discussion and analysis of our method.
-Finally, Appendix~\ref{sec:future_work} discusses the current limitations of our work and outlines directions for future extensions.
+Appendix~\ref{sec:dataset} describes the datasets used in our experiments.
+Appendix~\ref{sec:more_details} provides further experimental details and analyses of the results.
+Appendix~\ref{app:theoretical_analysis} presents a more in-depth theoretical analysis of the proposed our method.
+Appendix~\ref{sec:visualization} intuitively demonstrates the effectiveness of our method through layer-wise feature-space comparisons with the vanilla model and additional qualitative examples.
+Appendix~\ref{sec:diss} offers a more in-depth discussion of our method.
+Finally, Appendix~\ref{sec:future_work} summarizes the limitations of this work and outlines directions for future research.